Hiroreco/enreco-archive/recap-data/chapter1/day8/nodes/king-of-libestal-c1d8.md

 With chains wrapped around his body, The Captive lashed out.
 Chains cracked through the air, binding and battering the heroes.
 His strikes were relentless, his malice suffocating.

 But he had underestimated them.
 The heroes, burning with fury and betrayal, fought with everything they had.
 All seventeen of them, their combined power shaking the very ground.
 They struck him down.
-Blow after blow, they refused to let up.And at last, The Captive fell… Or so they thought.
+Blow after blow, they refused to let up.
+And at last, The Captive fell… Or so they thought.

 Despite its body crumbling, it refused to die.
 The chains still writhed, and the dark presence lingered.
 Before the heroes could react, a soft voice whispered into their minds.

 It was gentle yet urgent, pleading for them to leave.
 The kingdom was collapsing, and if they stayed, they would be swallowed by the darkness.
 This wasn’t the end, the voice assured them.
 There was more to come.
 Trusting the voice, the heroes fled through the crumbling ruins.
 And then—

 [This isn't the end](#embed:https://www.youtube.com/live/_urPfTQnLes?feature=shared&t=18165)

 They returned to the white room.
-The same place where it all began.Thus, the first tale in this enigmatic journey came to a close.
+The same place where it all began.
+Thus, the first tale in this enigmatic journey came to a close.